Iscack History, Family Crest & Coats of Arms

 Early History of the Iscack family

-Another 121 words (9 lines of text) are included under the topic Early Iscack History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Iscack research.
+Another 61 words (4 lines of text) covering the years 1739, 1777, 1775, 1776 and 1777 are included under the topic Early Iscack History in all our PDF Extended History products and printed products wherever possible.

 Iscack Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Iscack family name include Hitchcock, Hichcock, Hiscock, Hiscox, Hitchcocke, Hedgecock, Hitchcoke, Hitchcott and many more.

 Early Notables of the Iscack family (pre 1700)

 Outstanding amongst the family at this time was Daniel Hitchcock (1739-1777), American attorney and graduate of Yale University.
 He was first appointed lieutenant colonel in command of the regiment when it marched to serve in the Siege of...